wzheng777/react-upvote-app/README.md

-# Creating the README.md content as per the user's request.

-readme_content = """
 # React Upvote App

 A simple React application that allows users to upvote items in a list.
 Each upvote component toggles its selection state based on user interaction.
 The application also allows users to add new upvote lists and manage them independently.